chandar-lab/EAT/README.md

 # Should we attend more or less?
 Modulating attention for fairness (COLM 2024)

 This is the official repository for [Should we attend more or less?
-Modulating attention for fairness](https://arxiv.org/pdf/2305.13088), accepted at ACL main 2024.
+Modulating attention for fairness](https://arxiv.org/pdf/2305.13088), accepted at COLM 2024.

 **Summary**: We show that bias can be mitigated by focusing on a wider/narrower context.